These lesser-known places to visit in Texas may be your best vacation.

 2. Jacob’s Well Natural Area

 Did you know this natural beauty exists in the small town of Wimberley in the Texas Hill Country?
 Jacob’s Well is one of Hill Country’s hidden gems.
 If you’re new to the area, I’m sure Fredericksburg comes to mind first.
 It did for me, too – until I started researching the area for wineries.
-I realize that Wimberley is just as quaint as any other small town in the Texas Hill Country.
+I realize that Wimberley is just as quaint as any other small town in the Hill Country.
 And I can’t wait to go there.
 Yes, I said it.
 I have not been…yet!
-And now, there’s this place to swim.
+Swimming is no longer allowed in Jacob’s Well.

 You’ll find a wonderful playground, swimming pool, nice walking trails, beautiful waterfalls, and pretty scenery.